koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/wallet-signatures.md

 // Sign and send transaction to K2 const signature = await namespaceWrapper.sendAndConfirmTransactionWrapper(
   transferTransaction,
-  [] // mainSystemAccountPubkey will be injected here );
+  [] // // mainSystemAccount will be injected here
+);
 ```